-If the country you’re planning on travelling to changes list, you won’t be covered to cancel your trip.
-You may be able to change your policy dates, at a cost.
+If the country you’re planning on travelling to changes list and you choose not to travel, you won’t be covered to cancel your trip.
+If your holiday provider offers to move your holiday dates we may be able to change your policy dates, this may be at an additional cost.

-If the country you’re currently in changes list, you won’t be covered for cutting your trip short.
+If the country you’re currently in changes list and you choose to return home, you won’t be covered for cutting your trip short.
 If the FCDO advice also changes, your travel insurance may be invalidated.

-Any costs incurred due to a change in list, including but not limited to additional testing and hotel quarantine, cannot be claimed on your travel insurance.
+Any costs you incur due to a change in list, including but not limited to additional testing and hotel quarantine, cannot be claimed on your travel insurance.

 My airline cancelled my flights, what do I do?

 The first thing you should do is contact the company you booked your flights with to see if they can offer a refund or make changes to your trip.